 A public right of way must meet all of the following criteria:

 - it must run from one public place to another public place – these are most commonly a public road or another public right of way

 - it must follow a more or less defined route

 - it must have been used openly and peaceably by members of the public

 - it must have been used for a continuous period of 20 years

 If it meets these criteria it is a public right of way whether it is recorded or not.
 A public right of way can however cease to exist if it has not been used in the last 20 years.

-Please note that use of the route to access private property along the route does not count towards establishment of a public right of way.
+- Use of the route to access private property along the route does not count towards establishment of a public right of way.
 This type of access is usually known as a private right of servitude.

-If a claimed public right of way is disputed by the owner we may have to gather evidence of use from witnesses.
+If a claimed public right of way is disputed by the owner we may gather evidence of use from witnesses.
 We will issue questionnaires for this.
 We will then assess whether there is sufficient evidence to assert the route as a public right of way.